Keith Spencer, Mountaineer

 Keith and I did several winter ski climbs together in central Colorado.
 After a night in a snow cave we made the summit of this peak near Leadville (I forget the name).
 I had a rapidly-developing case of strep on this trip and missed all my finals the following week.
 The summit was awesome.
 And the C+ I received in 'Geochemistry of Natural Waters' was both my worst grade in grad school and the only one the Exxon recruiters brought up in the interview.
 They hired me the following year.

 Keith was the last person able to drive a Toyota pickup 120,000 miles up and down countless mountain passes yet maintain >50% of the original brake pads.
-In life as on the road, he was Dr. Downshift, indeed.
+In life as on the road, he was Dr. Downshift.

 Waterballooning FedEx trucks.
-The fortuitous location of my junipers facilitated hours of undetected launching.
+The fortuitous location of my junipers facilitated hours of undetected launches.
 Omak.

 Grand Prize Winner - 2005 Okanogan Funnelator Championships.

 Kieth Spencer was not a great climber.
 He was terrible leading anything above 5.6.
 He was, however, a great trudger, a consummate planner, an adventurer, and always in training.
-You would find him doing push ups while others drank beer around the fire pit.
+You would find him doing push ups while others drank beer around the campfire.

 But Keith would sandbag you.
 One time, we drove to Indian Peaks, hiked way back into this lonely, aesthetic spire, climbed it, descended, and found ourselves completely out of energy and daylight.
 It was a clear night and freezing cold.
 We would bivy in our daypacks if a flat spot could be found.
 We had a bag of M&Ms between us.
 Just before laying down, I shined my headlamp over to catch Keith pulling from his little pack an 8000m down parka.
 "What the...?
 Where was that thing all day?"
 Sandbagging Spence slept soundly that night.
 Me?
 I was hypothermic - but hypothermic with M&Ms!.